cesbo/help/src/content/docs/en/astra/streams/index.md

 To create a new stream:

 1. Go to the main Dashboard
-2. Click `New Stream` in the upper right corner
+2. Click "New Stream" in the upper right corner

-A dialog opens where you choose between Single Program Stream (SPTS) or Multi Program Stream (MPTS).
+A dialog opens where you choose between SPTS (Single Program Stream) or MPTS (Multi Program Stream).

 ## General Options